grahamrp/sods/gp_blogpost.md

 ### Reformatting multiple response questions
 The main data prep issue was questions with multiple responses, e.g. under `DevType` respondents might say "Back-end developer;Front-end developer;Full-stack developer" all under one variable.
 I wanted to create a variable per Developer Type.
-Thankfully like most things, somebody has already solved it -- the [stacksurveyr](https://github.com/dgrtwo/stacksurveyr) package based on the 2016 survey has a handy `stack_multi` function which I adjusted for my needs:
+Thankfully like most things, somebody has already solved it -- the [stacksurveyr](https://github.com/dgrtwo/stacksurveyr) package based on the 2016 survey has a handy `stack_multi` function which I adjusted for my needs.
+The key part is using `unnest` with `str_split` to split out each multiple choice answer: